VictorPinard/guide-to-create-honeypot-token/README.md

 So today, let me introduce you some useful tips on How to Create Your Own Honeypot Token.
 Are you ready?

 [Only for research and testing, don’t try to scam using this method]

+Full tutorial on how to create honeypot token on [link]

+Full tutorial on how to get users to buy your token on [link]

+Types of Tutorials of Smart Contract Code

+-Full tutorial on how to create honeypot token: [link]